Getting help for mastitis and blocked milk ducts

 - Warm your sore breast with a warm cloth or hot shower before feeding.
 This helps trigger the let-down reflex, which can help clear blocked milk ducts and relieve pain.

-- Apply cold packs after the feed.
+- Apply ice-packs after the feed.

-It’s common for the supply in a breast with mastitis to drop a little.
+It’s common for the milk supply in a breast with mastitis to drop a little.
 With frequent feeding during and after your illness, this will sort itself out.

 Mastitis can make you feel very sick, but you’ll get better quickly with the right treatment.